China stocks roughly flat as sentiment remains subdued; HK shares down | Headlines

 - China

-China stocks were largely flat on Tuesday, as investor sentiment remained muted between economic data and a readout of an agenda-setting meeting of the country's top leaders.
+Chinese stocks ended largely flat on Tuesday, as investor sentiment remained muted between economic data and a readout of an agenda-setting meeting of the country's top leaders.
 Hong Kong stocks fell, dragged by property and tech shares.

-** China's blue-chip CSI 300 Index and the Shanghai Composite Index were little changed by the midday break. ** Hong Kong benchmark Hang Seng Index was down 0.6%.
+** China's blue-chip CSI 300 Index closed up 0.1%, while the Shanghai Composite Index were little changed. ** Hong Kong's benchmark Hang Seng Index was down 0.8%.

 ** Macroeconomic policies will continue to provide support for economic recovery, said state media. ** November data showed domestic demand taking another step down, with retail sales growth almost halving and most major housing indicators deteriorating, said analysts at Barclays.

-** Shares of mainland property developers were down 2.6%, with Country Garden Services down nearly 10%.
+** Shares of mainland property developers were down 3.3%, with Country Garden Services down 11.7%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)